 His documentary films We Shall Remain: Tecumseh's Vision and Into the Deep: America, Whaling & The World, an exploration of one of America’s first global industries, aired on PBS in 2009 and 2010.
 His 2014 work, Enquiring Minds: The Untold Story Of The Man Behind The National Enquirer, examined the history of The National Enquirer and its publisher, Generoso Pope, Jr.

 In 2015, he directed American Ballet Theatre: A History and Debt of Honor: Disabled Veterans in American History for PBS.
 His latest film, The Pilgrims, premiered in November 2015.
 Through a mix of re-enactment and expert interviews, Burns uncovers the riveting, true story of the men and women of the Mayflower and the harrowing events that unfolded in their first decade in Massachusetts.
-Burns is at work on several new projects, including films on the Chinese Exclusion Act, the VA, and Oliver Sacks.
+Burns is at work on several new projects, including films on the Chinese Exclusion Act, the VA, and Oliver Sacks: His Own Life.
 His 2017 documentary, Driving While Black, explores the role of automobiles in the lives of African Americans in the early 20th century.

 - Morning Joe: Ric Burns on "Debt of Honor" and how society views veterans